welchbj/ctf/docs/cryptography.md

 Factoring the public modulus can lead to quick wins in CTFs.
 Being able to factor numbers is something that can come up in a variety of other crypto problems, too.
 Here are some ways to do it.

+Note that the point of RSA is the fact that factoring large numbers is computationally difficult, especially when the number is made of 2 very large primes.

 #### SageMath

 The [SageMath](https://www.sagemath.org/) toolkit has a lot of awesome tools.
 Here's how to factor a number with it: